Satellite imagery: History

 All satellite images produced by NASA are published by NASA Earth Observatory and are freely available to the public.
 Several other countries have satellite imaging programs, and a collaborative European effort launched the ERS and Envisat satellites carrying various sensors.
 There are also private companies that provide commercial satellite imagery.
 In the early 21st century satellite imagery became widely available when affordable, easy to use software with access to satellite imagery databases was offered by several companies and organizations.

-Satellite image applications
+Applications

 Satellite images have numerous applications in a variety of fields.